 In-kind donations describe non-monetary items given to nonprofits from companies and businesses.
 They usually include food, drinks, or supplies for an event, free professional services like accounting or legal services, or equipment for a construction project.
 In-kind donations are typically accepted from businesses with which a nonprofit already has a relationship.

 Commercial co-ventures, or cause-related marketing, is when a nonprofit organization partners with a business to raise money.
-When restaurants donate a portion of proceeds for an evening or a retail store gives a percentage of sales — that’s a commercial co-venture.
+Examples of commercial co-venture are when a restaurant donates a portion of its proceeds for an evening, or when a retail store gives a percentage their sales, to a nonprofit.

 Creating a nonprofit fundraising plan or strategy for your next campaign will help you focus your efforts and guide your day-to-day fundraising efforts when things get tough.
 It’ll also ensure your fundraising team is aligned on certain tactics or events that may be part of your strategy.